mkipp/MultitouchAndroidProcessing/README.md

 Use the immutable version by default.
 Use the mutable version if you need to relate to individual "fingers" over time by using a TouchPoint object.

+You find an explanation of this in my lecture on "Interaction Engineering" (German): http://michaelkipp.de/interaction/interactive.html

 Tested on:
 - ASUS TF101 (Android 4.0.3)
 - Nexus 7 (Android 4.4.3)